-For all experiments the number of context coded bins in a block will be limited to kxWxH where W is the width and H the size of the block (as described in JVET-M0449).
-The best compromise will be chosen among K=1.5, 2 and 3.
+For all experiments the number of context coded bins in a block will be limited to kxWxH where W is the width and H the size of the block (as described in JVET-M0449). k will take the value of 2 and 3.
+The combination with transform skip as in JVET-M0464 will also be studied..